k21971/EvilHack/doc/evilhack-changelog.md

 - Allow players to recover post-crash emergency saves
 - Fix: prevent animated statues from spawning a fresh steed
 - Vary vampire blood freshness from a fixed 5 to 8-15 turns per corpse
+- Fix: prevent monsters from wearing a redundant second ring